Vrezerino/FullStackOpen_osa7/README.md

-# Full Stack Open 2021 osan 7 vastaukset
+# Full Stack Open 2021 part 7 answers

-Luonnollisesti: älä kopioi vastauksia.
+Naturally, do not copy these answers.